Departmental plan for the fiscal year 2024 to 2025

 Risk: Built asset condition and safety

 There is a risk that portions of the asset portfolio will deteriorate and no longer be able to be maintained in a safe and functioning condition due to aging infrastructure, inadequate funding for recapitalization and maintenance, climate change impacts, and inflationary pressures.
-As a result, public safety may be compromised, cultural heritage may be lost, and public access may impacted.
+As a result, public safety may be compromised, cultural heritage may be lost, and public access may be impacted.

 Built asset condition and safety — Mitigation strategies